Pinneyum

-Pinneyum (English: Once Again) is a 2016 Indian Malayalam-language Biographical crime drama film written, co-produced, and directed by Adoor Gopalakrishnan.
+Pinneyum (Malayalam: പിന്നെയും, Once Again) is a 2016 Indian Malayalam-language Biographical crime drama film written, co-produced, and directed by Adoor Gopalakrishnan.
 Businessman Baby Mathew Somatheeram co-produced the film.
-The film portrays a love story where Dileep and Kavya Madhavan (in her final acting credit before marriage) star in the lead roles.
-This film was loosely adapted from the murder incident in Kerala during 1984 by Sukumara Kurup, a wanted criminal.
+The film portrays a love story where Dileep and Kavya Madhavan (in her final acting credit before marriage to Dileep) star in the lead roles.
+This film was loosely inspired by the murder incident in Kerala during 1984 by Sukumara Kurup, a wanted criminal.

-The film received negative reviews from critics.
-This movie was Box-office bomb.
+Saibal Chatterjee, eminent film critic, wrote that "Pinneyum is clearly the work of a maestro who has nothing to prove: undemonstrative but staggeringly impactful."
+The film thus received mixed reviews from critics.
+This movie was only a moderate success at the box office compared to earlier Adoor films.
+Nevertheless, it was released simultaneously in around 100 cinema theatres in Kerala and another 30 outside, including five in Mumbai.

 Plot

 A man, Anand Sharma, is found dead in a hotel room.

 Then the story changes to Purushothaman Nair, a graduate who has been unemployed for the past eight years, lives with his wife Devi, daughter Revathi, his father-in-law Pappu Pillai, and his sickly brother-in-law Kuttan in Pillai's house.
 In his free time, Nair enjoys reading detective novels.
 He gets a call back for a job in the Gulf.
 From then on, people's attitudes toward him change.
 He is well respected in his village and freely offers assistance to people who come to him for help, but he begins to become greedy.

 In an effort to make more money he devises a plan to fake his death to get insurance money.
 Along with his father-in-law and Devi's uncle, Nair decides to put a dead body in his car and then burn it to make it appear as though he was burned along with the car.
 Because the trio cannot find a body, they decide to kill a man and use his body.
-Driving at night, they come across a man who asks for a ride to the hospital where his first child was being born.
-Devi's uncle strangles the man to death and the three of them place him in the driver's seat and proceed to burn the car.
+Driving at night, they come across a man who asks for a ride to the next junction where he could get a cab to take his wife to the hospital for her first delivery.
+He gets into the front passenger seat.
+Devi's uncle, sitting behind him, strangles the man to death and the three of them place him in the driver's seat and proceed to burn the car.
 Everyone (except Devi, to whom Nair had told the whole plan) considers Nair dead, while Nair disappears.
 Forensic reports, however, soon reveal that the man killed in the car was not Nair but an unidentified person.
 Police arrest Kuttan, Pillai, and Devi's uncle for questioning, where Kuttan is thrashed.
-The other two surrender, saying that the man was killed by accident and, being afraid of the consequences, they had burned his body along with the car.
+The other two fall into a well-laid trap by the police and confess to having killed the man.